brunomnsilva/JavaFXSmartGraph/README.md

 edge.arrow = false

 # (automatic) Force-directed layout related configurations
+#
+# Notice: deprecated since version 1.1.
+Force directed layout strategies are now
+# instantiated and can be swapped at runtime, per the Strategy design pattern.
+# The parameters are passed as arguments or one can use the default ones described
+# in the javadoc documentation.
 #   -- You should experiment with different values for your
 #   -- particular problem, knowing that not all will achieve
 #   -- a stable state